-The National Earthquake Hazards Reduction Program (NEHRP) leads the federal government’s efforts to reduce the fatalities, injuries, and property losses caused by earthquakes.
+The National Earthquake Hazards Reduction Program (NEHRP) leads the federal government’s efforts to reduce the fatalities, injuries and property losses caused by earthquakes.
 Congress established NEHRP in 1977, directing that four federal agencies coordinate their complementary activities to implement and maintain the program.
-These agencies are FEMA, the National Institute of Standards and Technology, the National Science Foundation, and the U.S. Geological Survey.
+These agencies are FEMA, the National Institute of Standards and Technology (NIST), the National Science Foundation (NSF) and the U.S. Geological Survey (USGS).

 FEMA plays a key role in developing the seismic provisions of model building codes and associated design standards.
-The agency supports national, consensus-based review processes that periodically translate new R&D results into recommendations for improving these provisions.
+The agency supports national, consensus-based review processes that periodically translate new research and development results into recommendations for improving these provisions.
 Development and enforcement of up-to-date building codes and rehabilitation of vulnerable existing structures are among the most effective strategies available for earthquake risk reduction.

 FEMA also supports the development of tools that can facilitate implementation of earthquake risk-reduction measures.
 Examples include the Seismic Rehabilitation Cost Estimator and the earthquake component of FEMA’s HAZUS loss-estimation software.

 NEHRP implementation activities are conducted primarily by FEMA.
 The agency prepares or sponsors the creation of a variety of published materials that help various groups learn about and use the results of NEHRP’s research and development activities.
 FEMA makes these materials conveniently accessible through the FEMA Library and promotes them through widely disseminated publication announcements and conference exhibits.
 Audiences targeted include individuals and families, teachers and students, public policy makers and planners and building and lifeline designers, managers and regulators.
 NIST also develops and disseminates publications that synthesize R&D findings into concise, practical seismic-design guidance for practicing engineers.